seap-udea/pryngles-public/README.md

 - **0.7.x versions**:

   - All changes from the 0.6.1.x tests were assumed.
   - The code was refactored to make it more modular.
   - In the new version of the code we have made public a complete notebook illustrating the use of the package for producing light-curves of scientific uses (pryngles-examples-exploration.ipynb).
+  - New class, `Spangler`, intented to sample with a Fibonacci distribution of points the surface of spheres and disks.
+In the `Camel` version of `Pryngles` the `Spangler` class correspond to the class `Sample`.

 - **0.6.x versions**: